gbxyz/rdap-referrals-rfc/draft-brown-rdap-referrals.md

 Registry:

 **Extension identifier:**
-: `registrar_link_header`
+: `link_headers`

 **Registry operator:**
-: any
+: any.

 **Published specification:**
-: this document
+: this document.

 **Contact:**
-: IETF <<iesg@ietf.org>>
+: the authors of this document.

 **Intended usage:**
-: this extension indicates that the server provides the URL of the registrar's RDAP record in a "`Link`" header in responses to RDAP queries.
+: this extension indicates that the server will provide links to related resources using "`Link`" headers in responses to RDAP queries.

 {backmatter}